 Final remarks: trends and challenges

 The ways in which openness engages with innovation are co-dependent on myriad factors that involve actors and networks, from policymakers to VCFs, and from researchers to data managers.
-Innovation-promoting policies are at the heart of regulatory ambitions from many firms, industries, and nations.
+Innovation-promoting policies are at the heart of the regulatory ambitions of many firms, industries, and nations.
 These policies align, in most cases, with the desire of the science system to pursue openness, from research design protocols to knowledge transfer mechanisms.
 This, in turn, aligns with specific narratives of scientific practices that may appear open, but which nonetheless include a number of opaque elements.

-Practical and mission-oriented policy needs to be effected in order to address the externalities created by uncertain innovation processes.
+Practical and mission-oriented policy needs to address the externalities created by uncertain innovation processes.
 The goal of policy needs to be in line with those of research facilities to maximise benefits from R&D. The narrative of openness must, therefore, attend to the scientific and academic, as well as to the market.
 Legally securing the innovation environment helps reduce uncertainty and gives researchers the stability to pursue novel topics.

 The study of the many dimensions of OI opens up the possibility of interdisciplinary work involving knowledge-creation, as well as transfer and marketisation mechanisms.
 Attention to regulation is particularly important.
 Innovation practices (in particular, open innovation practices) are constantly shifting, demanding swift and flexible policy.
-As de Jong et al. argue, ‘scientists are able to cope with new policies by selectively complying or not complying and because of the existence of additional sets of professional rules’ ((2016, p.
-103); that is, peer legitimacy processes).
-And in line with broader societal impact debates (see Fecher & Hebing, 2021), ‘academic researchers can find it difficult to deal with the tensions and contradictions between these logics’ (Llopis et al., 2022, p.9).
+As de Jong et al. (2016, p.103) argue, ‘scientists are able to cope with new policies by selectively complying or not complying and because of the existence of additional sets of professional rules’ (that is, peer legitimacy processes).
+And in line with broader societal impact debates (Fecher and Hebing, 2021), ‘academic researchers can find it difficult to deal with the tensions and contradictions between these logics’ (Llopis et al., 2022, p.9).
 The logics in question are the so-called ‘hybrid’ logics, referring to the convergence of demands by academic and policy managers, oriented at increasing both the societal and the commercial impact of research.

-Fecher and Hebing (2021) argue that imprecision in the meaning of actually means societal impact may lead to incorrect assessment of research’s true benefits.
-Future research in this line may well focus on intersections with, for example, citizen science and the effects of non-academic actors in innovation processes.
+Fecher and Hebing (2021) argue that imprecision in the meaning of societal impact may lead to incorrect assessment of the true benefits of research.
+Future research along this line may well focus on intersections with, for example, citizen science and the effects of non-academic actors in innovation processes.
 UNESCO’s policies recognise these individuals and groups as relevant actors in a societal layer of research, highlighting their role in consolidating ‘open engagement’ in science, as well as in ‘public creation of scientific knowledge’ (2023, p.28).
 Yet, OI practices and policies face the challenge of striking a balance between the incorporation and oversight of external parties in R&D and undesirable secrecy in the organisation.

-Following, both firms and research organisations face similar constraints in terms of how they engage in cooperation agreements (Finardi et al., 2022).
-There are at least two problems: a) the physical distance, or geospatial limitation (Villani et al., 2017; van der Wouden & Rigby, 2019) and b) firm- or industry-specific constraints regarding expansion possibilities and/or competitiveness levels (Jara-Figueroa et al., 2018; Zhang et al., 2023).
+Both firms and research organisations face similar constraints in terms of how they engage in cooperation agreements (Finardi et al., 2022).
+There are at least two problems: a) the physical distance, or geospatial limitation (Villani et al., 2017; van der Wouden and Rigby, 2019) and b) firm- or industry-specific constraints regarding expansion possibilities and/or competitiveness levels (Jara-Figueroa et al., 2018; Zhang et al., 2023).
 Geospatial limitation can be overcome by means of digital media, as well as information and communication technologies (in open repositories with open digital infrastructures).
-Ifthe physical proximity remains a necessary condition, as with special infrastructure (laboratories, materials or trial settings), collaborative innovation may be hindered by slower communication.
-Immediacy is especially valuable determinantfor innovation systems.
+If physical proximity remains a necessary condition, as with special infrastructure (laboratories, materials or trial settings), collaborative innovation may be hindered by slower communication.
+Immediacy is especially valuable for innovation systems.